houndci/hound/CONTRIBUTING.md

 1. On the confirmation screen, copy the generated token to `HOUND_GITHUB_TOKEN` in the `.env.local` file.
 Also update `HOUND_GITHUB_USERNAME` to be your username.

 1. Run `foreman start`.
-Foreman will start the web server and the resque background job queue.
-NOTE: `rails server` will not load the appropriate environment variables and you'll get a "Missing `secret_key_base` for 'development' environment" error.
+Foreman will start the web server and the resque background job queue. **NOTE**: `rails server` will not load the appropriate environment variables and you'll get a "Missing `secret_key_base` for 'development' environment" error.
+Similarly, `heroku local` and `forego start` will fail to properly load `.env.local`.

-1. Open `https://<your-initials>-hound.ngrok.com` in a browser.
+1. Open `https://<your-subdomain>.ngrok.io` in a browser.

 [ngrok]: https://ngrok.com
 [personal access token]: https://github.com/settings/tokens